Unlawful Disclosure Of Residence Address Or Telephone Number – the Texas Doxing Law

 However, other laws may apply to those situations, such as Harassment, Stalking, Silent or Abusive Calls to 9-1-1 Service (also known as Swatting).

-What Charges Can Stem from Doxing in Texas?
+What charges can stem from Doxing in Texas?

 Doxing may be prosecuted under this new Unlawful Disclosure Of Residence Address Or Telephone Number law.
 This law makes it illegal to post an individual’s phone number or address on the Internet.